jpulse-net/jpulse-framework/docs/dev/work-items.md

 - use library like bootstrap, or continue native?
   - at a later point offer vue.js as an option for more dynamic content per page (e.g. not SPA) (via plugin once plugin infrastructure is available?)

-### W-025: view: component-based styling with framework/site separation - v0.4.1
+### W-025, v0.4.1: view: component-based styling with framework/site separation
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - objective:
   - clean styles, clean hierarchy, less duplication, less style in pages (only custom ones)